StephaneMichoulier/Pamdeas/README.md

 1. Source files (.CPP and .H)

-- a. main.cpp
+- a. simulation.cpp & simulation.h

-	main.cpp contains all variables declarations and time loop
+	Contains all variables declarations and time loop to run a simulation.

 - b. constantandconversion.h

-	Contains the declaration of physical constants and conversion functions between some useful  units
+	Contains the declaration of physical constants and conversion functions between some useful units.

 - c. readwrite.cpp & readwrite.h

-	Contain reading and writing functions
+	Contain reading and writing functions.

 - d. disc.cpp & disc.h